thesephist/torus/README.md

 When we define `MovieListView` as `ListOf(MovieView)`, we're telling Torus that we want `MovieListView` to behave like a `List`, but we want each individual child view to be a `MovieView` we defined earlier.

-Lastly, we can create an instance of the list view that listens to our `movies` store for changes, and updates the view accordingly by rendering a list of the movies that are in that list.
+Lastly, we can create an instance of the list view that binds to our `movies` store for changes, and updates the view accordingly by rendering a list of the movies that are in that list.

 By default, a `List` is going to render the children inside a `<ul>...</ul>` wrapper element, but we can fully customize how our list is rendered by overriding `List#compose()`.
 For example, this is going to add the children to a container element, and add a header at the top of the list.